 With a new venue, the Mitch Farmer June Jam promises to be bigger and better than ever.

 A night of food, fun, dance and music is in store at the Sautee Nacoochee Center's summer Lawn Party starting at 6 p.m.
 Saturday, June 16.

 A lineup of nine world-class classical musicians will gather over the next two weekends in the North Georgia Chamber Music Festival.

 Writing a novel might not be a walk in the park, but in a sense it was for former WSB-TV reporter Joyce Oscar and Donald Reichardt, former AT&T and BellSouth executive and a former Hall County resident.

 Hundreds of motorcyclists will rally in Gainesville this weekend before enjoying a scenic trip along the Blue Ridge Parkway en route to Asheville, N.C.

-The Northeast Georgia History Center is turning its spotlight on "Fruits of the Fall" for its Family Day.
+The Northeast Georgia History Center is going for the gold with this month's Family Day.